Recent Loan Transfer Details

-If you lost your 1098 interest statement, or need an additional copy at a later date, you may access it on our web site on the “Year End Statement” tab.
-You may also call Customer Care toll-free at 888-504-6700 Monday – Friday 8:00AM – 6:00PM CST.
+If you lost your Form 1098 or need an additional copy at a later date, you may access it in the “Year End Statements” tab in the Documents section of the My Rushmore Loan website or mobile app.

 There are multiple property owners on the loan, but you have only reported the interest under one Social Security number.
 Why did you not report under both Social Security numbers?

-Rushmore reports interest under the primary mortgagor’s Social Security number.
+The IRS requires us to report mortgage interest received from the “Payer of Record” on a loan.
+We report it in the name and Social Security number of the first person listed on the billing statement, who is also known as the primary borrower.
 Rushmore does not determine how the interest is claimed on your tax return.
 You should seek assistance from a tax professional to ensure you are claiming the correct amount.
 Rushmore is not a law firm or tax advisor, and does not provide tax advice.

 The 1098 year-end statement I received was reported in my ex-spouse’s name and Social Security number.
 Can you correct it to reflect my name and Social Security number?